christopherkullenberg/CV/cvkullenberg.md

 ### Invited speaker

+  1. 20191205 - "Who owns your data?
+A Conference about Big Data, privacy online and the future of internet", Science Park Utrecht, Utrecht, The Netherlands, Organised by the Embassy of Sweden, The Hague.
   1. 20181129 - "[Samhällets användning av artdata](https://www.lansstyrelsen.se/orebro/kalenderhandelser---orebro/2018-10-16-samverkansmote-om-artdata.html)", Samverkansmöte om Artdata, Länsstyrelsen i Örebro, Norrköping, Sweden.
   1. 20180926 - "[How does Technology Transform Media and Public Opinion? - about Digital Platforms and the Future of Free Speech](https://www.swedenabroad.se/free-speech)", Science Park Utrecht, Utrecht, The Netherlands, Organised by the Embassy of Sweden, The Hague.
   1. 20180602 - "The politics of Data in the intersection between Hacker Culture and Citizen Science", Science & Dissent Workshop, June 1-2, 2018, University of Geneva, Switzerland